 With the recent London Underground strikes disrupting everyone’s travel plans, we’ve been on the lookout for the best available travel apps.
 Whether you’re a commuter, city-dweller or holiday escapist there’s a download to cut both your travel costs and journey.
 From Citymapper to Skyscanner, read on for our top five travel apps.

 Phone reviews – our test lab verdict on the latest mobiles

-Citymapper is an all-in-one London-centric app that covers live departure information for all possible modes of transport between two locations, with support for train (Tube and Overground), bus, and cycle hire.
+Citymapper is a free all-in-one London-centric app that covers live departure information for all possible modes of transport between two locations, with support for train (Tube and Overground), bus, and cycle hire.

-If you’re a frequent train traveller across the UK, this app is a must-have for up-to-date rail information.
+If you’re a frequent train traveller across the UK, this free app is a must-have for up-to-date rail information.
 National Rail Enquiries allows you to track specific trains, find out about disruptions to your journey (via push notifications), and re-plan your journey on the go.

-Need to find cheap a flight?
-Skyscanner makes it easy to compare airlines and flight routes so that you’re offered the best possible option, for the cheapest price.
+Need to find a cheap flight?
+Skyscanner is a free app that makes it easy to compare airlines and flight routes so that you’re offered the best possible option, for the cheapest price.
 You can buy tickets directly from the airline or via a travel agent.